Probabilistic Object Maps for Long-Term Robot Localization: Mapping and Localization with Probabilistic Object Maps

-With this formulation and the POM to provide object likelihoods $p(c_{{i_k}s}{=}1|o_{{i_k}s})$, a nonlinear optimizer can be used to find the find the trajectory $x_{1:n}$ that best aligns with the movable object observations and odometry.
+With this formulation and the POM to provide object likelihoods $p(c_{{i_k}s}{=}1|o_{{i_k}s})$, a nonlinear optimizer, such as \cite{Agarwal_Ceres_Solver_2022}, can be used to find the trajectory $x_{1:n}$ that best aligns with the movable object observations and odometry.